-NOAA Fisheries, Mississippi, and Louisiana vessels collected ichthyoplankton data with bongo and/or neuston nets at sample sites occurring nearest to half-degree intervals of latitude/longitude.
+NOAA Fisheries, Mississippi, and Louisiana vessels collected ichthyoplankton data at 65 stations with bongo and/or neuston nets at sample sites occurring nearest to half-degree intervals of latitude/longitude.
+Florida sampled 37 ichthyoplankton stations during the Fall Shrimp/Groundfish Survey.
 The Polish Sorting and Identification Center will sort the samples.
 Once sorted, the specimens and data will be archived at the SEAMAP Archiving Center.